Oxford Cancer Academy

-Oxford University is first and foremost an institution dedicated to education and is consistently the world’s best university for clinical, pre-clinical and health training.
+Oxford is consistently the world’s best university for clinical, pre-clinical and health training.
 It is within this enriched environment that the Centre is able to implement its strategy for training the next generation of cancer researchers.

-The Centre’s training programme is underpinned by funding for clinical and non-clinical students and we leverage this funding against other University, CRUK and EU sources to maximise the impact and reach of this resource.
-Our programme is designed to select from the University’s top-ranked candidates and attracts applications from a wide range of disciplines, often from cross-disciplinary collaborations.
+The Centre’s training programme is underpinned by funding for clinical and non-clinical DPhil students and we leverage this funding against other University, CRUK and EU sources to maximise the impact and reach of this resource.
+Our programme is designed to select from the University’s top-ranked candidates and attracts applications from a wide range of disciplines.

-To date, the Centre has awarded over twenty DPhil Prize Studentships and eight Clinical Research Training Fellowships (CRTF).
+To date, the Centre has awarded over forty clinical and non-clinical DPhil Studentships.
 Our current training cohorts are well published and have won multiple prizes at international conferences.
 In addition to their primary supervisors, many DPhil students and CRTFs have secondary or joint supervision and (in some cases) thesis advisors.
 This provides multidisciplinary support and opportunities to broaden interactions beyond the bench.